Oculus CTO John Carmack says 'we missed an opportunity' with Gear VR

 Carmack referred to Google’s Daydream headset admitting that the holder was “a bit” better than compared to the Gear VR—noting that Google chose to sacrifice features like a touchpad or integrated IMU to make the process of placing a smartphone into the headset as simple and convenient as possible.
 “The lessons we learned from this is that it’s almost always better to trade things to make it easier and faster to get into the experience,” said Carmack.

-Oculus has since taken these lessons learned from the Gear VR and have pushed beyond the idea and limitations of phone-powered headsets in favor of their own standalone VR devices, like the Go and Quest.
+Oculus has since taken these lessons learned from the Gear VR and has pushed beyond the idea and limitations of phone-powered headsets in favor of their own standalone VR devices, like the Go and Quest.
 The Oculus Quest especially is proving to be a great success as Facebook CEO, Mark Zuckerberg, noted during his keynote on day one of Oculus Connect 6 that Quest already is responsible for over 20% of the $100+ million spent in the Oculus Store.